-Imagination Library was created in 1996 by famed country-singer Dolly Parton to foster a love of reading.
+Imagination Library was created in 1996 by famed country singer Dolly Parton to foster a love of reading.
 All participating children receive free, age-appropriate books through the mail each month, from birth to age five.
 In 2009, United Way launched the Imagination Library iniative in western Racine County.
-It was a perfect fit for United Way's early childhood priority focused on the healthy development of children and school readiness.
+It was a perfect fit for United Way's early childhood priority of school readiness and children's healthy development.

 Currently, more than 4,800 children have participated in the program, and we've supplied more than 70,000 books to Racine County children.
-Special thank you to our 2016 sponsors, the Runzheimer Foundation and Lavelle Industries, whose generous contributions provide books at no cost to our community’s families.
+A special thank you to our 2016 sponsors, the Runzheimer Foundation and Lavelle Industries, whose generous contributions provide books at no cost to our community’s families.